nricciardi/taskup/README.md

 The roles can be modified in a second moment if the user has specific permission.

+## Manage Task Status, Task Label, Users and Roles
+Having the specific permissions, an user as PM is able to manage task status, task label,users and roles.

+There are the corresponding pages to manage the single things.
+Each page is shown if only if the corresponding permission is satisfied.
+UI is the same for all.
+From this pages is possible:
+- Create a new resource
+- Edit resources
+- Delete resources

+For example, the _Manage Task Label_ page is the followings:

+**TODO**

+In addition, if there are a lot of resources, it is possible to use filters.

 # Documentation for Developers
 This is a base and simple documentation to illustrate this project for old and new developers.